 The Futur has a very popular Youtube channel with tons of information on design and branding.

-In this video, they talk about what a good brand should have.
+In this video, they talk about how a brand should communicate.

 - Ability.
 Are they able to deliver?

 - Benevolence.
 Do they care about me?

 Other items you can add or fine-tune

 - Show your product.